Imminent death story at bottom.. but first from the desk of Cuisine Bonne Femme:

 He interviewed coffee lovers and coffee haters, attended cuppings and found a shop where the baristas serve coffee in lingerie.
 This film is full of amusing and enjoyable coffee characters who really have a unique outlook about the bitter bean.

 This is all fine and dandy, but what caught my eye is that ‘cat poop coffee’.
-Also called Kopi Luwak Coffee, and somewhat rare, it is created when the Indonesian civet (a cousin of the mongoose), ingests coffee cherries, which are then passed through it’s digestive tract.
+Also called Kopi Luwak Coffee, and somewhat rare, it is created when the Indonesian civet (a cousin of the mongoose), ingests coffee cherries, which are then passed through its digestive tract.
 Let’s just say it comes out the other end largely unchanged.
-The droppings are collected by farmers, the beans cleaned, and shipped to roasters.
+The droppings are collected by farmers, the beans cleaned and shipped to roasters.

-From Life After Coffee.com, Why would you want to drink this shitty coffee?
+Why would you want to drink this shitty coffee?
 There are a lot of theories on why kopi luwak is different.
 Research has determined that coffee passed by a luwak has been changed chemically.
 Specifically the process seems to break down some of the bean’s proteins which are known to contribute to the bitterness of coffee.

 This whole thing reminds me of the time I bought this girl a beautiful gold wedding band.
 She only took it off her finger to do the dishes.
 One day she set it down and our Husky jumped up, snatched it off the counter and swallowed it whole.
-I said I’d buy her a new one, but she thought it just wouldn’t be the same, so every morning she’d collect all the er.. poop from the yard, put it in a bucket, and carry it out to a nearby field where she’d poke though it looking for her ring.
+I said I’d buy her a new one, but she thought it just wouldn’t be the same, so every morning she’d collect all the er.. poop from the yard, put it in a bucket, and carry it out to a nearby field where she’d poke through it looking for her ring.
 On the third day, a neighbor stopped her and asked why she was carrying a bucket of poo.
 When she explained he said, “wouldn’t it have come through by now?”
 At about the same moment I was sweeping the kitchen floor and discovered the ring had actually fallen under the dishwasher.
 Ah, the things we do for love.

 Potential investors, feel free to drop me a note.
 Previous civit experience a plus.